carrot-kpi/defillama-answerer/README.md

 > The program will automatically create the database as specified in the
 > Postgres connection string in the config (key `db_connection_string`), but it
 > will do so only if the specified user and password combination are correct, so
-> double check the Docker Compose condifuration to set them right.
+> double check the Docker Compose configuration to set them right.

 A note on the IPFS API and Postgres connection.
 For convenience the repo provides a Docker Compose configuration to quickly spin up a local Kubo (Go IPFS